Top Rated Crankbait Fishing Lures for Freshwater Lakes: An Expert Guide

 • Depth: 4–8 ft

-• Action: No rattle, stealthy approach in clear water
+• Action: No rattle, silent approach for clear water

 • Buoyancy: Suspending